top of page

 Audition Dates, Ages and Cast Size

-Auditions will be held at Lakeville North High School and will be open to all actors age 5 - 18, regardless of experience level.
+Auditions will be held at the Lakeville Area Arts Center and are open to actors age 5 - 18, regardless of experience level.
 Approx. 150-200 actors will be cast in the production.
 Actors will have the option to select a full-time or part-time preference for their role.
 Full-time actors participate in all performances and dress rehearsals and have a more strenuous production schedule.
-Part-time actors participate in half the performances and dress rehearsals and have a less strenuous production schedule.
+Part-time actors participate in half of the performances and dress rehearsals and have a less strenuous production schedule.
 The fee is the same regardless of being cast in a part-time or full-time role.

 In-Person Audition dates and times:

-Callbacks will be held the week of May 13 for some of the leading roles in the production and are invitation only.
+Callback dates are TBD, but will likely be held between Jan.
+19-20.
+Callbacks are invitation only.
 Most actors who are cast in the production will NOT need to attend a callback.

 Rehearsal Dates

-Rehearsals will be held weeknight evenings from 5pm - 9pm at Lakeville South High School and/or CastleCorner (CCT's rehearsal space) in downtown Farmington.
-Saturday morning/afternoon rehearsals may be scheduled if needed for some actors.
-Most actors will only rehearse a few hours each week.
-Rehearsals for younger actors usually do not run past 8:30pm
+Rehearsals will be held weeknight evenings from 5pm - 9pm at CastleCorner (CCT's rehearsal space) in downtown Farmington.
+Saturday and/or Sunday rehearsals may be scheduled if needed.
+Rehearsals for younger actors in part-time, roles usually do not run past 8:00pm

 Dress Rehearsals will run each night from 5pm - 10pm.
 (Most actors will not need to arrive until 6pm.)

 CCT will ask actors to fill out their availability on a calendar prior to their audition.
 Casting priority will be given to actors who have the most availability to rehearse.
-Actors who will be out of town or miss rehearsals between July 22 and Aug.
-4 should not audition without emailing info@castleco.org to find out their likely-hood of being cast.
+Actors who will be out of town or miss rehearsals between March 17-27 should not audition without emailing info@castleco.org.
+Missing multiple dates in this time frame will likely result in your actor NOT being cast in the show.

 Performance Dates